 - 1. Boats are available for members only, not for guests.
-A sign out sheet (available in the club shed) must be completed prior to taking a boat. - 2.
+A sign out sheet trailermust be completed prior to taking a boat. - 2.
 Club boats may only be used by members who have completed an HSC sail training program, or have comparable experience as determined by an officer of the club or fleet captain. - 3.
 If the sailor is under the age of 18, a parent or guardian must execute the sign out form. - 4.
-Members using club boats are responsible for the proper rigging of the boat, and for the timely return, unrigging and storage of the boat and all equipment - 5.
-Properly rated and sized US Coast Guard approved Life Jackets/PFDs1 must be used on the water.
-Participants twelve (12) and under must wear their PFDs at all times. - 6.
+Members using club boats are responsible for the proper rigging of the boat, and for the timely return, unrigging and storage of the boat and all equipment. - 5.
+Properly rated and sized US Coast Guard approved Life Jackets/PFDs with positive buoyancy must be worn on the water at all times by all participants are required to wear PFDs in compliance with the PFD requirements in the Race Safety section (page 8). - 6.
 Sailors must not launch their boat until there is a safety boat operating on the water and must return to shore as soon as the safety boat returns to shore. - 7.
 Sailors are solely responsible for deciding whether they should take out a boat, considering such things as their skill level, weather conditions and other factors.